Brett Beavers: Education and early career

 Beavers attended Baylor University in Waco, Texas, where he earned a bachelor of science degree in secondary education in 1985.

-He played bass guitar with Mack Abernathy for the next four years throughout the United States, working on his skills as a songwriter.
+After college, Beavers played bass in a country band that performed at dance clubs and honky-tonks around Waco, which he credited with helping him understand song structure and develop as a songwriter.
+Beavers was also a former member of Mack Abernathy’s band.

 He married and taught high school science in Tyler, Texas southeast of Dallas during a year off and moved to Nashville to join a band with Deryl Dodd.

 Shortly after arriving in Nashville, Beavers began touring with Martina McBride as a bass player and bandleader from 1992 to 1996.
 He performed in the same capacity with Lee Ann Womack from 1997 to 2005.
 During that time, he started a publishing company and his songs started to be recorded by Tim McGraw, Billy Ray Cyrus, and other artists.
 In 2005, he stopped performing and touring to pursue songwriting and being a producer.
 His brother, Jim, is also a Nashville songwriter.